edubart/nelua-lang/docs/pages/overview.md

 ### Switch

-Switch statement is similar to C switches:
+The switch statement is similar to C:

 ```nelua
 local a = 1 -- change this to 2 or 3 to trigger other ifs